 Cecilia’s Inn served people travelling up and down the Ottawa and St. Lawrence Rivers, or by land between Montreal and Ottawa.
 As a result Vankleek Hill has always been a crossroads village, and quickly became the agricultural and trades centre for the region.

 The Vankleek Hill region has been my home for almost half of my life — I spent the other half living in Montreal, Ottawa, Toronto, Guelph and Stratford.
-My first job as a reporter was in Vankleek Hill with the local weekly broadsheet, The Review.
+My first job as a reporter was in Vankleek Hill with the local weekly broadsheet, The Review [link to their homepage].

 Not too long ago, a friend left his car on a side street in Vankleek Hill while he went camping for two nights… he forgot to lock the doors and left the drivers-side window halfway down.
 When he got back his car was still in the same spot, all of his CDs were still there, but it had rained so someone had rolled up his window.
 Welcome to Vankleek Hill.